sanfinity-Iot/openremote/Demo-Smart-Building.md

 This page describes a typical Smart Building Application, which can be a starting point for apartment buildings or large offices.
 The example integrates several functions, 'Lighting', 'Heating', 'Presence', and 'Climate' for three apartments.

-There are two applications which are part of the manager, once you have set it up yourself (See [Get Started](https://openremote.io/get-started-manager/)): the manager UI (for technical configuration of the project) and the Smart Building demo, which giving full control over the application.
+There are two applications which are part of the manager, once you have set it up yourself (See [Get Started](https://openremote.io/get-started-manager/)): the Application for Technical manager (for configuration of the project) and the Smart Building demo, which giving full control over the application.
 We'll describe both.

 For convenience you can have a look at the online version of the Smart Building demo at [Smart Building Demo](https://demo.openremote.io/main/?realm=building) using the credentials (building / building).

+# Application for Technical Manager

+The application for the Technical Manager requires you to set up the demo environment locally first.
+Follow the [Get Started](https://openremote.io/get-started-manager/).
+Next, you can access both the Application for Technical Manager and the Smart Building Demo via your browser (if you are using Docker Toolbox replace localhost with 192.168.99.100):

+Application for Technical Manager: https://localhost (Username: admin, Password: secret)

+Application for Demo Smart Building: https://localhost/building/ (Username: building, Password: building)

+If you open the Application for the Technical Manager, you will see three Realms on the left: Master, Smart Building, and Smart City.
+The Demo Smart Building refers to the Realm: Smart Building.
+It includes three apartments with rooms and different attributes.
+If you use the 'Assets' view in the Technical Manager, you will notice that you see exactly the same attributes as visible in the Demo Smart Building.
+The Service Agent (Simulator) in Apartment 1 can be used to change the simulated sensor values for Apartment 1.

 # Application for Apartment User